Loyola F.C.

-Loyola Football Club (LFC) is a Philippine professional football club.
-They play in the Philippines Football League (PFL), the highest tier of football in the Philippines.
+Loyola Football Club Victorias (also known as LFC Victorias) is a Philippine professional football club.
+They last played in the Philippines Football League (PFL), the highest tier of football in the Philippines.
 The club has won one UFL Cup and one PFF National Men's Club Championship.

 Founded as Loyola Agila Football Club in 2006, the club changed its name to Loyola Meralco Sparks in 2011 after it was acquired by Meralco and the MVP Sports Foundation, both owned by multimillionaire Manny V. Pangilinan.
 The club was a founding member of the United Football League (UFL)—the de facto top-level league of Philippine football back then.
 They played in the UFL throughout its existence from 2010 to 2016.
 In 2017, the club changed its name to Meralco Manila, upon joining the Philippines Football League (PFL), the official top flight of Philippine football.
 Rizal Memorial Stadium then became the club's home ground.
 In the 2017 PFL, the club finished at the top of the league table but ended up in third place after the playoffs.
 In January 2018, the club ceased its participation in the PFL due to the lack of investors.
 The club was then renamed Loyola Football Club, though only their youth teams and academy remained operational.
 The club announced its return for 2023 Copa Paulino Alcantara.